Writing compare and contrast essays is an activity that students need to repeat over and over.

 One day Ricky comes to a kingdom with two princesses.
 One of the princesses is beautiful but not intelligent.
 The other princess is not beautiful yet intelligent.
 The beautiful princess becomes upset because her ugly sister receives more attention than she does.
 She goes for a walk in the forest to comfort herself.
 There she runs into Ricky.
 He has already fallen in love with the beautiful princess from her portraits.
 Ricky asks the princess why she is so sad.
 After she explains that she is upset because she lacks intelligence, Ricky gives her the gift of intelligence in exchange for a promise of marriage.

 A year later, Ricky comes to collect on the promise.
 The princess tells Ricky that she cannot keep a promise she made before she gained wisdom.
 The princess then tells Ricky that the same fairy that gave him his gift also gave her a gift.
 She can make the person she loves beautiful.
 When the princess thinks about Ricky’s good qualities, he transforms.
 The two wed.

 Youtube Video Based on Ricky of the Tuft

-This eleven minute video was created by students.
+This eleven-minute video was created by students.

 Summary of Beauty and the Beast

 A wicked enchantress casts a spell on a young prince and all his servants.
-She turns the prince into an ugly Beast and the servants to statues.
+She turns the prince into an ugly Beast and the servants into statues.
 The prince will remain a beast until he learns to love and someone loves him in return.

 A widower merchant has six children.
 Belle is the youngest and most beautiful daughter.
 One day the merchant loses his wealth and moves his family to a cottage in the country.
 Belle’s two older sisters have a difficult time adjusting to a simple life.